-Re-Imagined Radio is a research project led by John F. Barber that re-imagines retro-radio dramas, from the 1930s-1950s, as contemporary storytelling performances.
+Re-Imagined Radio is a research project led by John F. Barber that re-thinks and re-presents retro-radio dramas from the 1930s-1950s as contemporary public storytelling performances.
 This website provides information about these performances and the research inquiries behind them.
-Another, connected, website, Radio Nouspace, an experimental online radio station, provides a virtual listening gallery for exemplary examples of radio drama.
+Another, connected, website, Radio Nouspace, an experimental online radio station, provides a virtual listening gallery for exemplary examples of radio drama and more.
 LEARN more.

 Kiggins Theatre — 1011 Main Street, Vancouver, Washington 98660